FormularSumo/formularsumo.co.uk/blog/2025/reading-list-2025/reading-list-2025.md

 ---
 title: Reading List 2025
 date: 2025-12-25
-description: Commentaries, backgrounds and recommendations on the books I read throughout 2025.
+description: "The English part of the my 2025 reading list: books I read this year, and what I thought about them"
 tags: ["reading-list"]
 stylesheet: list
 ---

 <section>

 It's approaching the end of the year, and that means it's time for my annual reading list.
-I'm happy to report that this year - especially in the first half, I've read a lot more than in the previous one.
-While great news, it does mean that there's much more to write about, so this time I'm going to split the list into an English and a (considerably longer) Spanish part, which you'll be able to change between using the language switcher in the top right, once it's published.
+I'm happy to report that this year, especially in the first half, I've read a lot more than in the previous one.
+While great news, it does mean that there's much more to write about, so this time I'm going to split the list into an English part, and a (considerably longer) Spanish part, which you'll be able to change between using the language switcher in the top right, once it's published.
 As before, I'm planning to go chronologically, writing a short background on each book, and giving out some "highly recommended" awards.
 </section>

 <section>